Introduction

 Once charged, the search committee chair is responsible for the following:

-Coordinating outreach to increase the applicant pool, including phone calls and emails.
+- Coordinating outreach to increase the applicant pool, including telephone calls and emails.

-Ensuring that all committee members clearly understand the requirements of the position and the diversity goals of the department and school/college.
+- Ensuring that all committee members clearly understand the requirements of the position.

 All members of the search committee are charged with the responsibility to assist in the filling of a position by performing the following tasks:

-Help to identify and contact potential applicants who could contribute to workforce diversity.
+- Help to identify and contact potential applicants who could contribute to the campus values and goals.

 Individuals who provide administrative support to the search committee, or record keepers, are tasked with the responsibility of assisting the search committee by performing the following tasks: